KapilKhanal/jjakimoto.github.io/content/articles/bayes_opt.md

 Actually there were a lot of ways to tune parameters efficiently and algorithmically, which I was ignorant of back in those days.
 Especially how to tune Neural Network has been progress rapidly in a recent few years by utilizing various algorithms: [spectral analysis [1]](https://arxiv.org/pdf/1706.00764.pdf), [bandit algorithms [2]](https://arxiv.org/pdf/1603.06560.pdf), [evolutionary strategy [3]](https://arxiv.org/pdf/1711.09846.pdf), [reinforcement learning [4]](https://arxiv.org/pdf/1611.01578.pdf), etc. How to build predictive general models algorithmically is also one of the hot research topics.
 Many frameworks and algorithms have been suggested [[5]](https://cyphe.rs/static/atm.pdf), [[6]](https://papers.nips.cc/paper/5872-efficient-and-robust-automated-machine-learning.pdf).

 Automatically building and tuning models is one of the hot topics in research, some of which are successful in outperforming state-of-art models.
-Thus, building solid tuning algorithms are way cheaper and more efficient than hiring data scientists for tuning models.
+Thus, building solid tuning algorithms is way cheaper and more efficient than hiring data scientists for tuning models.

 ![scientist](https://media.giphy.com/media/xUA7b6oaRIgzmAKpUY/giphy.gif)